Tinkerer (Marvel Comics): Fictional character biography

-He fabricated the identity of his own brother Hophni Mason via a robotic suit.
-As Hophni, he acted a confidant of various superheroes (such as Ant-Man and Captain America), and both provided technology and an acquaintance to Teresa Parker.
-His façade is revealed to which he used his said disguise as a battlesuit which gets defeated by Spider-Man.
-However, it is revealed that Tinkerer is an ally to the Vedomi alien race of sentient A.I.s.
-After escaping from custody, the Tinkerer (equipped with the Vedomi's battlesuit) battles Spider-Man.
-Spider-Man realized the Tinkerer was sorrowful and resentful towards humanity and help change his point of view and stay with the Vedomi to help guide positively.
+Later, Phineas fabricates the identity of his own brother Hophni Mason via a robotic suit.
+As Hophni, he acts as a confidant of various superheroes, such as Ant-Man and Captain America, and provides technology to Teresa Parker.
+His façade is revealed when he uses his disguise as a battlesuit, which gets defeated by Spider-Man.
+However, it is revealed that the Tinkerer is acting as an ally to the Vedomi alien race of sentient A.I.s.
+After escaping custody, the Tinkerer (equipped with the Vedomi's battlesuit) fights Spider-Man, who realizes that the Tinkerer is sorrowful and resentful towards humanity and helps change his point of view.
+The Tinkerer later departs Earth alongside the Vedomi, deciding to stay with them and help guide them on a less destructive path.

 Skills and abilities

-Phineas Mason has a genius-level intellect with extensive knowledge in various sciences.
+Phineas Mason has a genius-level intellect, with extensive knowledge in various sciences.
 He is capable of designing and manufacturing numerous inventions derived from pre-existing technologies.
-The Tinkerer can access to a wide array of advanced devices if needed.
-The Tinkerer's old age limits his physical abilities.
+He can access a wide array of advanced devices if needed, but his old age limits his physical abilities.

 Other versions

 The Amazing Spider-Man: Renew Your Vows

-During the "Secret Wars" storyline in the pages of The Amazing Spider-Man: Renew Your Vows (vol. 1), a version of Tinkerer resides in the Battleworld domain of The Regency.
-When Regent defeated every superhero, Tinkerer gave up a life of crime and started a fix-it shop.
-When Spider-Man came to him for Inhibitor Chips (to conceal the superhuman signatures of himself and his daughter Annie), Tinkerer stalled until the Sinister Six could arrive, although Spider-Man managed to steal the Inhibitor Chips and escape.

-Old Man Logan

-On Earth-807127, Tinkerer was mentioned by Pappy Banner where he built an Adamantium suit of armor that ran on gamma energy.
-By the time Banner's head was placed on the Adamantium armor so that he can take revenge on Old Man Logan for the defeat that cost Pappy Banner his body, he admitted that he ate Tinkerer after the Adamantium armor was complete.
+An alternate universe version of the Tinkerer appears in the "Secret Wars" tie-in The Amazing Spider-Man: Renew Your Vows.
+This version comes from the Battleworld domain of the Regency and retired from supervillainy to open a repair shop.

+Marvel 2099

+An alternate universe version of the Tinkerer appears in Doom 2099.
+This version operates in the outskirts of the Ravage.

+Spider-Ham

+In the Spider-Ham reality, there is a striped skunk version of the Tinkerer called Stinkerer.
+He was defeated by Spider-Ham while the latter was the host of Captain Zooniverse.